ElonMusk2002/MSHP_2035/README.md

 To run this project on your local machine, follow these simple steps:

-1. Clone the repository to your local machine using `git clone https://github.com/YOUR-USERNAME/MSHP_2035.git`
+1. Clone the repository to your local machine using `git clone https://github.com/ElonMusk2002/MSHP_2035.git`
-2. Navigate to the backend folder with `cd MSHP_2035/backend`
+2. Navigate to the backend folder with `cd backend`
 3. Install the necessary backend dependencies with `npm install`
 4. Begin the backend build process with `npm run build`
 5. Navigate to the frontend folder with `cd ../frontend`